 3. Great Dane Rescue Of Tampa Bay Inc

-The organization provides these Great Danes love, food, housing, and medical care, which includes vaccines, heartworm testing and treatment, spaying or neutering, and, if required, euthanization.
+The organization provides these Great Danes love, food, housing, and medical care, which includes vaccines, heartworm testing and treatment, spaying or neutering, and, if required, euthanasia.

-Authorized families in Florida who adopt these Great Danes will be given educational help so that they may effectively integrate their new family members.
+Approved families in Florida who adopt these Great Danes will be given educational resources so that they may effectively integrate their new family members.

-This rescue educates people about the particular requirements of Great Danes, ownership duties, and the need for spaying and neutering, including children, dog breeders, other rescue groups, and members of the general public.
+This rescue educates people about the particular requirements of Great Danes, ownership duties, and the need for spaying and neutering.
+Their target audience includes children, dog breeders, other rescue groups, and members of the general public.

 Great Dane Rescue Of Tampa Bay Inc Details